qanhnn12/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solution/B. Data Analysis Questions.md

 |---------------------|
 | 0                   |

-There was no customers downgrading from a pro monthly to a basic monthly plan in 2020.
+There were no customers downgrading from a pro monthly to a basic monthly plan in 2020.